-The deadline for features and Harrision McClure Endowed Film Fund-eligible projects is Friday, June 7, 2019.
-The application must be submitted June 7, 2019 at 5pm CST or earlier.
-AFS will open a second cycle of the AFS Grant in the spring for short film applications exclusively.
+The deadline for short film applications is Monday, October 7, 2019.
+The application must be submitted October 7, 2019 at 5pm CST or earlier.
+The AFS Grant for feature projects will return in 2020.

 When would I get the money?